 When you get to Manly Wharf you can always continue the walk along the headland (North Head to Manly walk) if you still have energy!

 As mentioned earlier, Spit Bridge is the best place to start the walk from.
 Note that The Spit Bridge is a drawbridge and opens several times a day to let big boats pass through into Middle Harbour.

 Check the Spit Bridge opening times so you know when to avoid arriving here so you aren’t stuck waiting to cross the bridge (the below picture shows the bridge open).

 Once you cross onto the north side of Spit Bridge take the path down to your right onto Fisher Bay Walk and follow the path along the harbour shores.
 Continue along the path until you reach Sandy Bay.

-Sandy Bay is a popular dog friendly beach.
-As you walk past you’ll also pass lots of really nice residential houses on Sandy Bay and leading onto Clontarf Beach.
-Note in the below left picture you will see Spit Bridge open.
+Sandy Bay is one of Sydney’s popular dog friendly beaches.
+As you walk past the beach you’ll also pass lots of really nice residential houses on Sandy Bay and leading onto Clontarf Beach.

 On Clontarf Reserve just behind the beach and next to the playground there is a kiosk where you can get some drinks and snacks if you need.
 There are also some public toilets here.

 At the end of Clontarf Beach you’ll find some steps to Clontarf Track to continue the Spit to Manly walk.
 This track goes through bushland but hugs the coastline so you’ll still be able to see the gorgeous views.

 The thick bushland will make you feel like you are in a remote place a million miles away from Sydney though!